zupo/awesome-pytest-speedup/README.md

 ## pytest-split

 Compared to `pytest-xdist`, `pytest-split` is easier to use.
-It does not really help with local development, but can greatly decrease the speed of your CI runs, without much or any changes to your tests.
+It does not really help with local development, but it can greatly decrease the speed of your CI runs without much or any changes to your tests.

 The way `pytest-split` works is that it splits the test suite to equally sized sub-suites based on test execution time.
 These sub-suites can be run in parallel in as many CI workers as your budget allows.

 Caveats:
-* To ensure 100% test coverage, you need to run an additional CI runner after all test runners have finished, that [collects and merges coverage reports](https://github.com/jerry-git/pytest-split-gh-actions-demo/blob/4f1331565e1c31aed536e1e0c2fcedf6656fb09a/.github/workflows/test.yml#L29).
+* To ensure 100% test coverage, you need to run an additional CI runner after all test runners have finished that [collects and merges coverage reports](https://github.com/jerry-git/pytest-split-gh-actions-demo/blob/4f1331565e1c31aed536e1e0c2fcedf6656fb09a/.github/workflows/test.yml#L29).
 * `pytest-randomly` [seed needs to be pre-computed](https://jerry-git.github.io/pytest-split/#interactions-with-other-pytest-plugins) and fed into all CI runners.